jay-framework/jay/readme.md

 ## Jay Element / the view

-The jay element is a `jay-html` file expected to be generated from design tools of an extended HTML format.
+The jay element is a `jay-html` file is **expected to be generated from design tools** of an extended HTML format.
+**No developers should write HTML / CSS / JSX anymore!**

 ```html
 <html>